-(Cross Reference: FRE354) This course focuses on links between Africa and the Western world, as these are revealed in French African literature.
+(Cross Reference: FRE 354) This course focuses on links between Africa and the Western world, as these are revealed in French African literature.
 Readings (in English translation) include novels from North Africa (Algeria, Morocco, Tunisia) and Sub-Saharan Africa.
 Designed for students completing the African American Studies Specialization and others interested in the complex patterns within our global community.
 Students who wish to receive credit toward the French major or minor must read texts and write papers in French.
-Prerequisite: ENG102
+Prerequisite: ENG 102 or 210.